Zenemig/frontend-test/README.md

   - Create a clear methodology to organize CSS code
   - Use BEM naming and Sass as a preprocessor
   - Use animations that enhance the UX
+  - Show articles on the Homepage
+  - List the available articles
+  - Show details for each article
   - Allow social media sharing of the content

 ## The Questionnaire